 White House Cottage, Port Isaac

 I have never stayed anywhere like Port Isaac, the picture perfect Cornish village is like no other.
-Made famous by the popular TV series Doc Martin it can get very busy during the summer when tourists come in their hundreds.
+Made famous by the popular TV series Doc Martin, it can get very busy during the summer months.
 But during the winter months it’s a quiet and tranquil place to stay.
 There is no parking in Port Isaac itself so you have to park on the outskirts and take a short walk down into the village.
 We stayed in White House Cottage a few steps away from ‘Doc Martin’s House’ on Roscarrock Hill.
 There is no parking with the house so it was a bit of trek to the car park but when you have views as lovely as in Port Isaac it really doesn’t matter.
 White House Cottage had beautiful views of the harbour and Port Isaac itself from its elevated position on the hill.
 Turn left out of the house and follow the narrow road up onto the South West Coast Path, beautiful views and stunning walks are literally on the doorstep.
 Port Isaac itself has some gorgeous shops, cosy pubs and cafes to buy an obligatory Cornish pasty or cream tea.
 Tiny alleyways and quaint fishing houses all add to the charm of this stunning Cornish retreat.
 For more on what to do in and around Port Isaac click here: Port Isaac, the ultimate Cornish Retreat…

 Hotel du Vin, Poole